Moriyan1307/misprint-demo/readme.md

 # Marketplace Concurrency PoC

-This project is a full-stack proof-of-concept (PoC) demonstrating a robust solution to the "last item" race condition problem common in e-commerce and marketplace applications.
+This project is a full-stack proof-of-concept (PoC) demonstrating a robust solution to the "last item" race condition problem common trading and marketplace applications.
 It simulates a high-concurrency scenario where multiple users attempt to buy a single available item simultaneously, ensuring only one purchase succeeds while providing a real-time, responsive user experience.

 ---

-## 🚩 The Problem: Race Conditions
+## The Problem: Race Conditions

 In a typical marketplace, if two users try to buy the last available item at the same time, a naive implementation might lead to critical errors: